Student Services Overview

 Students who qualify for a 504 Plan based on the Rehabilitation Act of 1973 and Americans with Disability Act are provided accommodations to ensure equal participation in the school setting.
 A student with a disability under this Act has a mental or physical impairment that substantially limits one or more life activities such as self-care; performing mental or physical manual tasks, walking, seeing hearing, speaking breathing, learning and working.
 Accommodations may include: extra time, testing in a separate location, specialized equipment, and preferential seating.

 English Language Learner (ELL)

-Language instruction in English is available to students who lack the necessary communication skills to be successful in school due to limited English proficiency.
+Language instruction in English is available to students who need to strengthen the necessary communication skills for success in school due to limited English proficiency.
 Students work on reading, writing, listening and speaking skills while learning the English language.
 Bilingual services are offered for students who meet the criteria recommended by the district and state guidelines.

 Homebound/ Hospital Instruction

 Home/hospital services are provided to a student when a licensed medical physician determines